-- ➤ The Rand was undervalued from mid-2001 until mid-2003, before moving into overvalued territory for the next three years. - ➤ It then remained fair-valued until late 2007, before once again heading into undervalued territory the next couple of years. - From early 2010, this has reversed back into overvalued territory until late in 2011, when it came back to fair value, this trendline indicating that as at August 2012 the Rand should be R8.30/\$ [Mar'12=R8.30] on a Trade Weighted basis.
+- The Rand was undervalued from mid-2001 until mid-2003, before moving into overvalued territory for the next three years. - It then remained fair-valued until late 2007, before once again heading into undervalued territory the next couple of years. - From early 2010, this has reversed back into overvalued territory until mid-2011, when it came back to fair value, where it has pretty much stayed, this trendline indicating that as at February 2013 the Rand should be R9.10/\$ [Sep'12=R8.30] on a Trade Weighted basis.

-Surprising stuff, considering that it has been claimed that Rand strength was merely due to just Dollar weakness.
+Surprising stuff, considering that it has been claimed that any Rand strength was merely due to just Dollar weakness.